 His research focuses on relationship/reputation management in the broader context of stakeholder/public relationships with organizations; social/digital media and communication effectiveness; and public diplomacy and nation branding.
 He has received numerous awards for his research, including the Best Doctoral Dissertation Award from International Communication Association (ICA) Public Relations Division and Top Research Paper Awards from major international conferences in his field including International Communication Association (ICA), Association for Education in Journalism and Mass Communication (AEJMC), Public Relations Society of America (PRSA), and others.
 About teaching, he also received the Meredith Teaching Excellence Recognition Award, a Provost's Award for university-wide teaching excellence, at Syracuse University in 2009.

 He currently serves on the editorial boards of Communication Research and Journal of Public Relations Research.
-With two books, several book chapters and over 50 international peer-reviewed conference papers, Dr. Yang has published over 40 peer reviewed articles in academic journals including American Behavioral Scientist, Asian Journal of Communication, Communication Research, Computers in Human Behavior, Corporate Reputation Review, Higher Education, International Journal of Communication, International Journal of Strategic Communication, Journal of Communication Management, Journal of Public Relations Research, and Public Relations Review.
+With two books, several book chapters and over 50 international peer-reviewed conference papers, Dr. Yang has published over 40 peer reviewed articles in academic journals including Communication Research, Journalism & Mass Communication Quarterly, International Journal of Communication, Computers in Human Behavior, American Behavioral Scientist, Journal of Public Relations Research, Journal of Business Research, Journal of Communication Management, Corporate Reputation Review, and Public Relations Review.